WebEngineering-Univaq/WE_Lecture_Slides/english/XML_EN.book.md

 Comments are useful to humans, and are ignored by XML manipulation programs.

-Comments may appear anywhere except within the value of an attribute.
+They may appear anywhere except within the value of an attribute.

-The comments follow the syntax of SGML, and are identical to those used, for example, in HTML.

-The opening tag of a comment is the sequence `<!--`, and the closing tag is the sequence `-->`
+The comments follow the syntax of SGML: the opening tag of a comment is the sequence `<!--`, and the closing tag is the sequence `-->`.
 The content of the comment is generic text, which should not contain the closing sequence.

 <!------------------- END SLIDE 031 it -------------------------->